+Most recipes for biscuits will call for very cold fat, flour and some type of leavener, usually baking powder, baking soda or a combination of both.
+Our recipe is no different.
 What we do differently is more about how we work the fat, in our case, butter, into the flour.
 Instead of using a pastry cutter, a food processor or our hands and a bowl, we dump everything onto our countertop and use the heel of our hand to repeatedly smear the cold butter into the flour until the butter turns into thin flakes.

 You really don’t need a bowl for this and everything is done on the countertop.
 It’s pretty quick and if you’re a food dork like us, it’s fun, too.

-Step one, Scatter thin slices of very cold butter on top of a mound of flour (with baking powder, baking soda and some salt mixed in).
+- Step one, Scatter thin slices of very cold butter on top of a mound of flour (with baking powder, baking soda and some salt mixed in).

-Step two, Toss the butter in the flour until coated then use the heel of your dominant hand to press the butter slices down and away from you into the flour.
+- Step two, Toss the butter in the flour until coated then use the heel of your dominant hand to press the butter slices down and away from you into the flour.

-Step three, Use a pastry scraper to scrape the pressed butter and flour up then place it on top of the pile.
+- Step three, Use a pastry scraper to scrape the pressed butter and flour up then place it on top of the pile.
 Continue to to press and scrape until the mound has more flakes of butter than loose flour.
 This takes about 2 minutes.
 In case you don’t have one, here’s a link to a pastry scraper similar to what we have in our kitchen on Amazon.

-Step four, Use the pastry scraper to cut the larger flakes into smaller ones.
+- Step four, Use the pastry scraper to cut the larger flakes into smaller ones.
 The mound should now look more like a combination of small flakes and crumbs.